harapriyabehera31/JSON-PowerDB-Project/README.md

 # JSON-Power-DB-Project

-JSONPowerDB is a High Performance, Light Weight, Ajax Enabled, Serverless, Simple to Use, Real-time Database.
-Easy and fast to develop database applications without using any server side programming / scripting or without installing any kind of database.
+The JSONPowerDB database is a high-performance, lightweight, ajax enabled, serverless, simple-to-use, real-time database.
+Database applications can be developed quickly and easily without server-side programming or scripting.

-It is basically a Database Server with Developer friendly REST API services.
+In essence, it's a database server with REST API services that are developer friendly.

-JPDB has ready to use API for Json document DB, RDBMS, Key-value DB, GeoSpatial DB and Time Series DB functionality.
+JPDB has a ready-to-use API for JSON document DB, RDBMS, Key-value DB, GeoSpatial DB and Time Series DB functionality.
 JPDB supports and advocates for true serverless and pluggable API development.

 Documentation Link --> https://login2explore.com/jpdb/docs.html#jpdb-command-request